From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Plykea for smaller projects

-We’ve helped clients integrate Plykea into smaller-budget projects, combining affordability with quality.
+We’ve helped clients incorporate Plykea into budget-friendly kitchen renovations, combining affordability with high-quality, modern design.

 Product guidance